isabella232/docs.webiny.com-LEGACY/getting-started.md

 After all app configs are loaded, the bootstrap process attempts to execute \`Bootstrap.php\` file located in the \`Php\` folder of each loaded app.
 More on this in [PHP App Bootstrap](/app-bootstrap.md).

 After all apps are bootstrapped, the system fires a \`Core.Bootstrap.End\` event without any parameters.

 ## Request Processing

 Once the bootstrap process has finished, it is time to process the request.
 The platform is built in a way that can be completely customized at each stage of request processing, via event manager.
 The system fires an event \`Core.Bootstrap.Request\`, essentially saying: \`Hey, I need someone to process the request, and I am expecting the result to be an instance of '\Apps\Core\Php\DevTools\Response\AbstractResponse'\`.
+If a valid result is received, it will be sent to the browser.
+If not, a 404 response will be sent.